 Popular among the young professionals, it’s not uncommon to see millennials trading other benefits for flexible work opportunities, including working from home.
-And it’s popular among the top leaders too who reportedly choose to work remotely on numerous occasions.
+And it’s popular among the top leaders too.

 With such a rise in remote working, organizations must establish their own best practice guidelines for this new virtual mindset and support employees in order to make the transition a successful one.